computational-psychology/aguilar_maertens_vincent_2026/README.md

 - [2_mlds_recovers_under_multiplicative_noise.py](simulation/2_mlds_recovers_under_multiplicative_noise.py) simulations of transducers with multiplicative noise.
 Reproduces Fig. 6 and 9B

 Both scripts run the simulations and saves data to folder `data`.
-It takes several hours in a laptop computer.
-If data already exist (as it is the case for this repository), then scripts loads the data and skip the simulations.
+*It takes several hours in a laptop computer*.
+If the data files already exist (as it is the case for this repository), then the above scripts loads the data instead and plots the results.

 - [plot_cases_equal_sensitivity.py](simulation/plot_cases_equal_sensitivity.py) reads simulated data and reproduces Fig. 8
 - [plot-RMSE.py](simulation/plot-RMSE.py) reads simulate data reproduces Fig. 7